chrisjmendoza/portflow/shipping/PortFlowBackup/README-SETUP.txt

 HOW IT WORKS
 ------------
-• PortFlow runs silently after you sign in to Windows.
+• After you sign in, PortFlow runs in the system tray (near the clock).
 • After you sign in, it automatically runs a backup whenever you plug in the correct USB drive.
 • If the USB is not plugged in, nothing happens.
 • If the wrong USB is plugged in, it is ignored.